Greece Travel Guide logo

 About Matt's Websites

-Matt Barrett in Greece This website began as a hobby about ten years ago and since then it has grown in popularity and size.
-99.9% of the material on my websites was written by myself.
+Matt Barrett in Greece This website began as a hobby in 1995 and since then it has grown in popularity and size.
+99% of the material on my websites was written by myself.
 I don't have a staff.
-I took all the photos with the possible exception of this one, and some of the historical ones.
+I most of the photos.
 I update the site continuously so unlike a guidebook I don't have to wait for the next printing to fix a mistake.
 People have been asking me how they can contribute.
-First of all you can contribute by using the agencies I recommend.
+First of all you can contribute by using the travel agencies I recommend.
 Without their support this site could not exist.
+You can also contribute by using Matt's Greece Hotel Search to book hotels in Greece, or anywhere in the world actually.
+If neither of these options appeal to you and you are really appreciative of all the free information you get on my websites you can send a donation through Paypal or Venmo

 I hope to see you in Greece!